fernandito77777/CheckInAppGuidance/docs/Eng/CloudFormationStack.md

     ![](../../images/CloudFormationStack/3.png)

-4. In prepare template, choose `Template is ready` and click `Amazon S3 URL`
+4. In prepare template, choose `Template is ready` and click `Upload a template file`
+5. Download [this file](../../Files/auto-check-in-app.template) and click choose file to upload a template file.
+Please choose the file that you have downloaded.

 5. Copy and paste this S3 URL `https://s3.amazonaws.com/solutions-reference/auto-check-in-app/latest/auto-check-in-app.template`

 6. click `Next`

     ![](../../images/CloudFormationStack/6.png)